The Trips You Need to Take This Spring

 Cherry Blossoms in Kyoto

-In Japan’s garden- and temple-filled city of Kyoto, spring is synonymous with sakura (cherry blossom) season, when the city is awash in shades of pale pink.
-One particularly famous spot for admiring the blooms is the tree-lined road along the Kamogawa River.
+In the garden- and temple-filled city of Kyoto, spring is synonymous with sakura (cherry blossom) season, when the city is awash in shades of pale pink.
+One particularly famous spot for admiring the blooms is the tree-lined road along the Kamogawa River, but you don’t have to stand there.
 “It’s always enjoyable to view the flowers by riding a bike, or even from a car window,” says Chief Concierge Tomo Shinya of Four Seasons Hotel Kyoto.

 Fortunately, there are ways to avoid the crowds.
 “Viewing the sakura at night is called yozakura,” Tomo says.
-“And at midnight in the Shirakawa entertainment district – after all of the tourists are gone – is certainly beautiful.”
-He also recommends visiting the temples of Komyoin and Myokenji for some quiet moments in nature.
+“And at midnight the Shirakawa entertainment district – after all of the tourists are gone – is certainly beautiful.”
+He also recommends visiting the temples of Komyoin and Myokenji for some quiet moments.

-The Hotel itself has 22 cherry blossom trees in its pond garden, so you can get a view without ever leaving the property.
-There are also a number of seasonal offerings, such as a Sakura Afternoon Tea and special pink-hued cocktails like the Hanami Martini, infused with the scent of cherry blossoms.
+The Hotel itself has 22 cherry blossom trees in its pond garden, and a number of ways to salute the season, such as a Sakura Afternoon Tea and special pink cocktails like the Hanami Martini, infused with the scent of cherry blossoms.

 Four Seasons Hotel KyotoBook Now